RaphaelTurtlePower/objc_ios_guides/Designer-Week-3-Skills-Checklist.md

-#### Animations
+#### Table views

-- Animate view properties such as frame, background color, and alpha
+- Basic setup of delegate and datasource
-- Configure animation durations and delays
+- Configure the number of rows and sections
-- Configure animation curves
+- Define a custom cell
-- Repeat animations with and without reverse
+- Configure a custom cell
-- Tune damping ratio and spring velocity
+- Handle row selection

-- Create scale and rotation transforms
+#### Models

-- Combine scale and rotation transforms
+- Define model attributes
-- Chain multiple animations
+- Setup fixtures (fake data) for testing

-- Set up concurrent animations
+#### Images

-#### Gesture Recognizers
+- Specify stretchable regions for a UIImageView in Interface Builder

-- Use a basic tap gesture recognizer
+- Specify stretchable regions for image assets

-- Retrieve location and velocity from the gesture recognizer
+#### Labels

-- Use pan, pinch, rotate, and edge gesture recognizers
+- Determine the size of a plain text label
-- Handle the various states of a gesture recognizer
+- Determine the size of an attributed text label